CyVerse-learning-materials/container_camp_workshop_2018/biocontainer/biocontainers.rst

 |biocontainer-3|

 The issue should contains the name of the software, the url of the code or binary to be package and information about the software.
-When the containers is deploy and fully functional, the issue will be close by the developer or the contributor to BioContainers.
+When the containers is deployed and fully functional, the issue will be closed by the developer or the contributor to BioContainers.

 1.1.1 - Use a BioContainer

-When a container is deploy and the developer close the issue in GitHub the user received a notification that the container is ready.
+When a container is deployed and the developer closes the issue in GitHub the user received a notification that the container is ready.

 |biocontainer-4|